PROTECTIVE PACKAGING FOR SHIPPING PRODUCTS

 Yes, material safety data sheets are available upon request.

-We pay attention to using limited resources and energy in the production of our protective packaging.
-This is why many of our products are made using recycling materials and can be recycled themselves after use.
-Our products which are branded as “Bio” are made from renewable resources, are biodegradable, and are certified by independent institutes (DIN CERTCO – www.dincertco.de and BPI – www.bpiworld.org).
+We pay attention to using limited resources and energy in the production of our protective packaging and technical molded parts.
 Wherever possible, the Storopack production plants use energy sourced from waste heat.
 We also manufacture without generating chlorofluorocarbons (CFCs).
-And last, but not least, the low weight of our protective packaging plays a part in reducing fuel consumption during shipment.
+And last, but not least, the low weight of our protective packaging and molded parts plays a part in reducing fuel consumption during shipment.

 What is Storopack doing with regard to energy efficiency in its own locations?

 The equipment at our locations also plays a major role when it comes to protecting resources.
 We are therefore committed to efficient energy management and continuously optimize the energy footprint of our locations.
 We have already achieved considerable reductions in our CO2 emissions and energy consumption thanks to a variety of modernization measures.
 In regular audits, we analyze how we can improve even further.
 More information can be found here: https://www.storopack.in/sustainability/energy-efficiency/